Classical Analysis of Non-Coherent Dark Matter to Photon Conversion in a Resonant Cavity: Introduction

 \section{Introduction}

 Dark matter is one of the most fascinating puzzles in modern physics.
 Cosmological and astrophysical observations indicate that it constitutes around 27\% of the total energy density of the universe.
 In addition, dark matter is expected to be cold, with a non-relativistic speed on the order $v \sim 10^{-3}c$ \cite{Herzog-Arbeitman_2018}.
-Axions and dark photon dark matter are among the most promising candidates for dark matter.
+Axions and dark photon dark matter are among the most promising candidates.
 Both are thought to be light, with masses $m \lesssim 10^{-4}$ eV \cite{MARSH20161,Jaeckel:2010ni}.
-Furthermore, their coupling to the Standard Model particles is extremely weak.
+Furthermore, their coupling to Standard Model particles is extremely weak.
 One of the effective methods to detect them involves the use of a resonant cavity with a high quality factor $Q$ \cite{PhysRevLett.51.1415,PhysRevD.32.2988}.

 Axion and dark photon waves have a large de Broglie wavelength $\lambda \approx 10$ meters for $m \approx 10^{-5}$ eV.
-The spatial correlation length could degrade to some extent, due to uncertainties in the wave vector directions, but can generally be treated as spatially constant on the laboratory scale.
-The temporal decoherence poses a greater challenge.
-Bosonic dark matter can be created from the misalignment mechanism \cite{Preskill:1982cy,Abbott:1982af,Dine:1982ah,Nelson:2011sf}.
+The spatial correlation length could degrade to some extent due to uncertainties in the wave vector directions, but it can generally be treated as spatially constant on the laboratory scale.
+Temporal decoherence, however, poses a greater challenge.
+Bosonic dark matter can be created from non-thermal mechanisms such as \cite{Preskill:1982cy,Abbott:1982af,Dine:1982ah,Nelson:2011sf}.
 However, the cosmic structure formation may result in coherence or non-coherent dark matter halos, and there are still many uncertainties.
 Assuming that each particle has a random phase $\phi_i$, the wave function could oscillate completely randomly: $D = D_0 e^{i[\omega_0 t + \phi(t)]}$, where $\phi(t)$ is a random function.
-The estimation of coherent time $\tau\approx 1/\delta \nu$ is valid when the waves have fixed relative phases; however, even if the waves are monofrequency $\delta \nu=0$, but are composed of random phases, their coherent time is finite.
-In this paper, we find that the classical picture also allows the signal from noncoherent waves boosted by the quality factor $Q$.
-This is consistent with the quantum perspective \cite{Zheng:2024kxn}.
-Certainly, the resulting signal is not coherent in nature and may therefore require a single-photon detector for readout.
+The estimation of coherent time $\tau\approx 1/\delta \nu$ is valid when the waves have fixed relative phases.
+However, even if the waves are monofrequency $\delta \nu=0$, but composed of random phases, their coherent time is finite.

+In this paper, we find that the classical picture allows the signal from noncoherent waves to be boosted by the quality factor $Q$.
+This is consistent with the quantum perspective \cite{Zheng:2024kxn}, where the cavity boost is similar to the Purcell effect, resulting in a higher density of states near resonance compared to free space \cite{Yang:2022uil}.
+Certainly, the resulting signal is not coherent in nature if dark matter wave is noncoherent and may therefore require a single-photon detector for readout.